U.S. Justice Department asks for hearing in Qualcomm antitrust case

 Qualcomm and the Justice Department did not immediately return a request for comment.

-The FTC sued Qualcomm more than two years ago over allegations the company used anticompetitive patent licensing practices to maintain a monopoly on some so-called modem chips that connect smartphones to wireless data networks.
+The FTC sued Qualcomm more than two years ago over allegations the company used anticompetitive patent licensing practices to maintain a monopoly on the market for premium modem chips.

 The claims in the case mirrored similar antitrust claims made by iPhone maker Apple Inc. The two sides settled during opening arguments at the trial between Apple and Qualcomm.

+The FTC’s case was filed in the final days of President Barack Obama’s administration, with the lone Republican-appointed commissioner at the time formally dissenting against the action.
+Antitrust experts widely expected the case to be dismissed when President Donald Trump’s appointees constituted a majority of the five-member commission.

+But FTC Chairman Joseph J. Simons recused himself from voting on the Qualcomm case because of prior work he had done for the chip supplier while in private practice.
+Antitrust experts believe that left the commission’s Democratic and Republican appointees deadlocked at 2-2 on the matter, which prevented the Republican-appointed commissioners from voting to dismiss the case and allowed it to proceed to trial.

-Reporting by Stephen Nellis in San Francisco; Editing by Sandra Maler and Peter Cooney
+Reporting by Stephen Nellis in San Francisco; Editing by Sandra Maler, Peter Cooney and Cynthia Osterman